dalerxli/SPSGP-114-Brain-tumor-detection-from-MRI-images/README.md

 ### Data
 - Experiments were run on three different datasets.
 - The first dataset only contained non- asymmetry features, which excludes the asymmetry feature and any features computed on difference images.
-- The second dataset contained only asymmetry features - the asymmetry feature and those computed on the difference images.
+- The second dataset contained only asymmetry features
+- the asymmetry feature and those computed on the difference images.
 - The final dataset used all 113 features.

 ### Feature Selection
-- Because the feature set is small - there are only 113 features used - ranking is unnecessary; after normalization, the features are sent directly to Sequential Forward Selection (SFS).
+- Because the feature set is small.
+- There are only 113 features used.
+- Ranking is unnecessary; after normalization, the features are sent directly to Sequential Forward Selection (SFS).
-- Two types of experiments were performed - using SFS wrapped around a QDA classifier, and using SFS wrapped around an LDA classifier.
+- Two types of experiments were performed.
+- Using SFS wrapped around a QDA classifier, and using SFS wrapped around an LDA classifier.
 Both produced similar results.

 ### Cross-Validation and Classification
 - Because there are more non-tumors than tumors, the split between training and testing data is determined by the tumors.
-60% of the tumor data, and an equal number of non-tumor data is used for training.
+- 60% of the tumor data, and an equal number of non-tumor data is used for training.
 - The remaining data is used for testing.
-_ Each time an experiment is run, the data is randomly split using this proportion.
+- Each time an experiment is run, the data is randomly split using this proportion.
-= For cross-validation, each experiment is carried out 100 times and the classification results are averaged.
+- For cross-validation, each experiment is carried out 100 times and the classification results are averaged.
 - LDA, QDA, Naive Bayes (Linear and Quadratic), SVM and a classifier using Mahalanobis distance were used.

 ### Results